-Prominent Saudi commentator disappears after entering Istanbul consulate: friends
+Prominent Saudi commentator held inside Istanbul consulate: officials

-ISTANBUL (Reuters) - Two people close to Saudi commentator Jamal Khashoggi, who left for the United States last year fearing retribution for his views, said they were concerned about his whereabouts 24 hours after he failed to emerge from a meeting at the Saudi consulate in Istanbul.
+ANKARA/ISTANBUL (Reuters) - Saudi commentator Jamal Khashoggi, who left for the United States last year fearing retribution for his views, remains inside the Saudi consulate in Istanbul more than 24 hours after entering, two Turkish officials told Reuters on Wednesday.

 Khashoggi’s Turkish fiancée as well as a close friend contacted by Reuters said he had not been seen after entering the diplomatic mission on Tuesday to secure documentation of his divorce so that he could remarry.